m8pple/arch2-2019-cw/readme.md

 MIPS-1 big-endian binaries.
 You will also need to develop a testbench which is able to test a MIPS simulator, and try to work out whether it is correct.

-_Note: I was originally going to add a cache extension once we got to that part of the course, but on reflection decided it added more complexity than was needed.
-The goal here is purely to get a good simulator working._

 Terminology
 -----------